flowdock/api-docs/docs/message-types.md

 ### Data

 `content` is an object that contains two keys: `title` is the team inbox item's title and `text` contains the actual comment.
-The id of the parent message is stored in a [special tag](Tags):
+The id of the parent message is stored in a [special tag(tags):
 `influx:id`.

 ### Sample